rust-lang/book/src/ch19-05-advanced-functions-and-closures.md

 use the concrete type that implements the trait as the return value of the function.
-But you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.
+But you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` type as the type of a closure, for example.

 The following code tries to return a closure directly, but it won’t compile: